antonyh/randonomicon/_posts/2023/2023-08-23-fountain-pen-ink.markdown

 I've not yet tried these, aside from Autumn Oak.

 ### Autumn Oak
 A nice enough orange, with brownish red overtones and a good flow.
-I'd like it more if it was slightly more brown, but the effect matches the name quite well.
-It's not really an everyday ink for me.
+I'd like it more if it was slightly darker brown, but the effect matches the name quite well.

-_3/5_
+From a cartridge it bleeds badly on quality paper, but is fine on copier/printer paper.
+I can only assume the bottled ink is the same formula, but it could be the pen is particularly wet just as easily.

+It's not an everyday ink for me.

+_2/5_

 ### E'au de nil
 A turquoise blue green.
 Pleasant.
 Deserves a broader nib.